Xertz/PoblacionCero/README.md

 How To Run the Game:

-- Open the Proyect at /scr/ (PoblacionCero.sln)
+- Open the Proyect with PoblacionCero.sln and compile it (F5)
-- Compile it (F5) and Play
+- Or run PoblacionCero.exe in Bin/x86/Debug

 Enjoy! =)